tom-saetran/tom-saetran/README.md

 - 👋 Hi, I’m Tom
-- 👀 I’m interested in full stack web development, creating profitable crypto trading bots and forex trading bots.
-And programming as a discipline in general.
+- 👀 I’m interested in full stack web development.
+Creating profitable crypto trading bots and forex trading bots, and programming as a discipline in general.
 - 🌱 I’m currently learning full stack web development through strive.school, and making trading bots in my spare time.
 - 💞️ I’m looking to collaborate on creating profitable trading bots for both crypto and fiat currencies as well as other fungible assets.
 - 📫 How to reach me: t o m ( a t ) t o m s d a t a ( d o t ) n o